Chief Secretary's Building: Heritage listing

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-The Chief Secretary's building has social significance because it was the workplace of departments including Public Works which, more than other, had overwhelming influence on all aspects of life at every level of society.
+The Chief Secretary's Building has social significance because it was the workplace of departments including Public Works which, more than other, had overwhelming influence on all aspects of life at every level of society.
 The size and finish of the building and its various artworks demonstrate the importance and esteem afforded to the office necessary for the workings of government.

 The Executive Council Chamber derives significance from its lengthy association with the key decision-making apparatus of State government.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The building has scientific/technical significance by the use of corrugated aluminium roofing on the dome, one of the earliest uses of this cladding material in Australia.

 The building may have some archaeological potential to yield information about the use of the site as the Government Domain and the grounds of the first Government House.
 The fabric has the potential to demonstrate significant, but unrecorded aspects of past use and occupancy, e.g. The lift and the flag cupboard on level six.

 The building has the potential for the recovery of original decorative schemes, the recording restoration and reinstatement of which can inform and enhance the interpretation of the building and an understanding of Victorian public buildings generally.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Chief Secretary's Building is a rare example of a 19th-century government office of this scale and quality.
 The building contains a unique collection of objects acquired from the 1879 International Exhibition, the choice of which was representative of the historical, artistic, and literary tastes of Sir Henry Parkes.
 The building contains a rare example of a highly significant, in-situ collection of artefacts that have been in continuous use.
 The choice of aluminium to cover dome in 1895-1896 is believed to have been the earliest such use of this metal in the world.
 It is a rare, though not unique, example of such offices on this scale.

 The building is also listed on the (now defunct) Register of the National Estate.

+A blue plaque was unveiled on the building on 6 August 2024 to commemorate Kathleen Butler, 'Godmother of Sydney Harbour Bridge' at her former place of work.